-- Add water to the flavorings if the taste becomes too overwhelming.
+- Add liquid to the flavorings if the taste becomes too overwhelming.

-- Increase the amount of soy sauce or oyster sauce when it turns out bland.
+- Increase the amount of soy or oyster sauce when it turns out bland.

-- Extend cooking hours when the pork leg meat is still rubbery.
+- Extend boiling hours when the meat is still rubbery.

-- Add more cornstarch or grind crackers to thicken the sauce when it becomes watery.
+- Add more cornstarch or grind crackers to thicken the sauce when it becomes runny.

 Tips to Cook

-To produce a more quality outcome for Pata tim, make sure to observe the tips below.
+To produce a more quality outcome for this delightful meal, make sure to observe the tips below.
 We hope you could minimize some errors and increase your chance of success.

 - Select the meat from a younger hog.
-The flesh of older and more mature hogs are more rubbery and more difficult to tenderize.
+The flesh of older and more mature hogs is more rubbery and more challenging to tenderize.

 - Boil the meat for more or less 10 minutes to wash away some dirt before marinating.

 - Do not over fry the meat.
-The crispier the hock becomes, the harder the flavor to sink through the meat.
+The crispier the hock becomes, the more complex the flavor to sink through the ingredient.

 As lovely as this dish, other dishes may add enjoyment and pleasure with our featured recipes.

-- Hot-steamed rice – nothing beats the Pinoy staple food as a partner with the braised pork.
+- Hot-steamed rice - nothing beats the Pinoy staple meal as a partner with the braised pork.
 The plain taste of the steamed rice can complement the flavor of this dish.

-- Chopsuey – of course, the classic Filipino mixed veggies of all time.
-Chopsuey should not be left out when you dine with Pata itim.
+- Chopsuey - of course, the classic Filipino mixed veggies of all time.
+Chopsuey should not be left out when you dine with Pata dish.

-- Fish Fillet – a complete full course meal with majestic pork recipes, always including something crunchy and fishy.
+- Fish Fillet - a complete full course meal with majestic recipes, always including something crunchy and fishy.
 These two meals have different flavors.
 Thus, they produce an elevated taste that complements each other.

-- Escabecheng Tilapia – sweet and sour fish deserves a spot with our feature pork recipes.
+- Escabeche Tilapia - sweet and sour fish deserves a spot with our feature recipes.
 The burst of flavor is mouth-watering.

-- Mango Graham Cake – having too much greasy food can be lazy.
+- Mango Graham Cake - having too much greasy meal can be lazy.
 Therefore, it is perfect to cap the meal with something sweet like the fruity graham cake.
 The sweetness of this dessert can eliminate the leftover taste of our star dish.

-- Pineapple Juice – certainly, a glass of ice-cold pineapple juice must be present when munching cholesterol-laden menus like this featured recipe.
+- Pineapple Juice - indeed, a glass of ice-cold pineapple juice must be present when munching cholesterol-laden menus like this featured recipe.
 It can also wash away the salty and the grease of this course.